kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 #### Plugins need to keep signatures up to date

 The cache will only work if plugin maintainers are able to keep their portion of the signature up-to-date.
-We beleive this should be doable because the logic is put into the plugin interface itself, and we are restricting it to portions of the pod spec, but there is still risk of subtle dependencies creeping in.
+We beleive this shouldc be doable because the logic is put into the plugin interface itself, and we are restricting it to portions of the pod spec, but there is still risk of subtle dependencies creeping in.

 If plugin changes prove to be an issue, we could codify the signature as a new "Scheduling" object that only has a subset of the fields of the pod.
 Plugins that "opt-in" could only be given access to this reduced scheduling object, and we could then use the entire scheduling object as the signature.
 This would make it more or less impossible for the signature and plugins to be out of sync, and would naturally surface new dependencies as additions to the scheduling object.
 However, as we expect plugin changes to be relatively modest, we don't believe the complexity of making the interface changes is worth the risk today.

 #### We are narrowing the feature set where the cache will work

 Because we are explicitly limiting the functionality that this cache will support, we run the risk of designing something that will not work for enough customers for it to be useful.

 To mitigate this risk we are actively engaging with customers and doing analysis of data available on K8s users to ensure we are still capturing a large enough number of user use cases.
 We also will address this by expanding over time; we expect to have a few interested parties up front, but will then evaluate expansions that could onboard more.

+#### We are ignoring taint and label changes on nodes

+In the first version we are ignoring changes that might occur to nodes like taint changes or label changes.
+We believe this is acceptable in v1, but this could become an issue.

+We mitigate this risk by ensuring that we recheck feasibilty before using a cache entry, so changes should result in a retry rather than an error, and we will track the occurrence of these kinds of "misses" as we roll out to determine if we need to address it more fully.

 ## Design Details